Aberdeen Pavilion: Restoration

 City Council agreed to help finance the pavilion's restoration, but the federal and provincial governments refused to assist financially.
 In 1991, Ottawa City Council voted to demolish the building rather than pay the full restoration cost.
 The fate of the Aberdeen Pavilion became a major issue in the 1991 municipal election, and in 1992, City Council reversed its earlier decision and approved a basic renovation plan that cost CA$5.3 million.
 The newly restored structure opened in 1994.

 In 2000, the Royal Architectural Institute of Canada chose the building as one of the top 500 buildings produced in Canada during the last millennium.

 Usage

 The pavilion was used for many years to display cattle for the Central Canada Exhibition, which has since been discontinued.
-The pavilion is used for special events.
+The pavilion is used for special events, and for the Ottawa CityFolk Festival in September each year since 2015.
 It is also used for a farmer's market during the winter months (during the summer, the market is outside) and a Christmas market in December.

+In 2017, the pavilion was the host of Impact Wrestling's annual Bound for Glory pay-per-view pro wrestling show.